funkylarma/adamchamberlin.info/src/pages/privacy-policy.md

 ---
 title: Privacy Policy
-kicker: All the small print and legal stuff
+subhead: All the small print and legal stuff
 permalink: /privacy-policy/
 ---